(Subscribe to Pray the Word, a daily podcast with short devotionals from David Platt.)

 For a world that prizes material wealth, earthly power, and outward beauty, it is difficult to see how Friday of Holy Week could be good news.
 After all, why would anyone want to follow a Man who was rejected, spat upon, beaten, flogged, mocked, and crucified?
 This is not the kind of Messiah we would come up with on our own.

 It is fitting that darkness covered the land while Jesus Christ of Nazareth hung on the cross.
 The One through whom the world was created (John 1:1–3) was hanging in agony on a tree.
-This was the God the Son.
-And the fact that He was fully divine did not lessen His suffering, for He was also fully human, the “Word made flesh” (John 1:14).
+He was, and is, the “Word made flesh” (John 1:14).
 Christ’s body was shot through with pain.
 But the physical suffering wasn’t the worst of it.

 In His body, Jesus bore the judgment of God (1 Peter 2:24).
 Echoing the words of the psalmist, He cried out, “My God, my God, why have you forsaken me?”
 (Matthew 27:46; Psalm 22:1)

 We can hardly get our minds around these words.
-Christ was forsaken by God.
-But it wasn’t for His own sin: “He himself bore our sins in his body on the tree . . .”
+But we know Christ wasn’t suffering for His own sin: “He himself bore our sins in his body on the tree . . .”
 (1 Peter 2:24, emphasis added).

 As we reflect on Christ’s death and what He accomplished for us, at least two truths are worth meditating on.
 First, the cross reminds us of the magnitude of our sin and of God’s holiness.
 Too often we treat sin casually, as if our rebellion against God were a light thing.
 Yet nothing short of the death of God’s Son was necessary to remove our guilt and free us from sin’s power.
 God’s absolute purity and His inflexible justice were on full display.
 Our response should be humility and repentance.